ssikjeong1/BrainDecoding/README.md

 2. In this setting, our proposed model was trained on a subset of subjects (e.g., subjects 1, 2, 5, and 7).
 3. Assess all relevant metrics for the reconstructed images.
 4. Saves all assessed values in a CSV file for further analysis.

-This script reconstructs one subject's (e.g., subject 1) images on the test set from our proposed model (e.g., subjects 1, 2, 5, and 7) and then assesses all the metrics.
-All assessed values will be saved in a csv file.
 ```
 bash scripts/inference.sh
 ```